-HLM’s finely crafted design solution for the new student village at St. Andrews university (Powell & Whitehorn Hall) creates a striking addition to its unique landscape setting on Scotland’s east coast, its elegant proportions and fine detailing sitting comfortably alongside mature tree specimens.
-The solution looked to achieve just an elegant visual outcome, its form and layout contributing positively to the sense of community within the campus, both buildings also aim to deliver a new socially driven and environmentally sustainable model for student accommodation.
+HLM’s finely crafted design solution for the new student residences at St. Andrews University (Powell & Whitehorn Hall) creates a striking addition to the unique landscape setting on Scotland’s east coast, the graceful proportions and fine detailing sitting comfortably alongside mature tree specimens.
+The solution looked to achieve an elegant visual outcome, its form, and layout contributing positively to the sense of community within the campus, both buildings also aim to deliver a new socially driven and environmentally sustainable model for student accommodation.

 The new buildings are designed to have a wide array of common spaces to foster communication between different student demographics and intellectual disciplines; as well as between students and their facilities and tutors.